Howling IV: The Original Nightmare: Plot

-After experiencing visions of a nun, author Marie Adams (Romy Windsor) is in the middle of a meeting with her agent, Tom Billings (Antony Hamilton), when she has another vision of a wolf-like creature lunging from a fire, and begins to scream hysterically.
-Marie's husband, Richard (Michael T. Weiss), discusses her condition with her doctor, agreeing that Marie's overactive imagination is leading her into some dangerous territory.
-The doctor advises Richard to take Marie away from the pressures of her life for a few weeks.
+After experiencing visions of a nun, author Marie Adams is in the middle of a meeting with her agent, Tom Billings, when she has another vision of a wolf-like creature lunging from a fire, and begins to scream hysterically.
+Marie's husband, Richard, discusses her condition with her physician Dr. Coombes, agreeing that Marie's overactive imagination leads her into dangerous territory.
+Dr. Coombes advises Richard to take Marie away from the pressures of her life for a few weeks.
 Richard locates a cottage in the small town of Drago, some hours from Los Angeles.
 Tom drives Marie there, but then departs quickly in the face of Richard.
-Marie looks around the cottage and declares it to be perfect; but that night, while she and Richard are making love, Marie is disturbed by the sound of howling out in the woods.
+Marie looks around the cottage and declares it to be perfect, but that night, while she and Richard are making love, Marie is disturbed by howling out in the woods.

-The next day, Marie and Richard look around Drago, where they meet the mysterious Eleanor (Lamya Derval), a local artist who owns a shop of antiques and knick-knacks, and the Ormsteads, who run the local store.
-Marie takes her dog for a walk, and becomes distressed when he runs off.
+The next day, Marie and Richard look around Drago, where they meet the mysterious Eleanor, a local artist who owns a shop of antiques and knick-knacks, and the Ormsteads, who run the local store.
+Marie takes her dog for a walk and becomes distressed when he runs off.
 That night, Marie dreams of wolves, of herself running through the woods, and of the same nun of whom she had visions.
-Richard drives into Los Angeles for a meeting, and Marie spends time chatting with Mrs. Ormstead, who tells her about the previous couple to occupy the cottage, and that they left town without a word.
-Marie is walking home through the woods when, suddenly, she sees before her the nun of her visions.
-She runs after her – but it turns out to be Eleanor in a dark cape.
+Richard drives into L.A. for a meeting, and Marie spends time chatting with Mrs. Ormstead, who tells her about the previous couple to occupy the cottage and that they left town without a word.
+Marie is walking home through the woods when she suddenly sees the nun from her visions before her.
+She runs after her, but it turns out to be Eleanor in a dark cape.
 Eleanor points out a shortcut to the cottage, which Marie takes.
 She discovers a cave on the way, and what is left of her dog.

-In horror, Marie runs through the woods, suddenly aware that she is being pursued.
-At the cottage, Richard quiets his hysterical wife and checks outside, but sees nothing; not even the dark figure nearby.
-The next morning, Marie witnesses a strange apparition: an elderly man and woman who appear in her living room and who warn her to go away.
+In horror, Marie runs through the woods, suddenly aware she is being pursued.
+Richard quiets his hysterical wife at the cottage and checks outside, but sees nothing, not even the dark figure nearby.
+The next morning, Marie witnesses a strange apparition: an elderly man and woman who appear in her living room and warn her to leave.
 Marie is momentarily distracted by a car pulling up outside, and the next instant her ghostly visitors are gone.
-The newcomer is Janice Hatch (Susanne Severeid), who is holidaying in the area and is a fan of Marie's writing.
+The newcomer is Janice Hatch, who is holidaying in the area and enjoys Marie's writing.
 Marie invites her in and, as they are talking, mentions the howling that she hears at night.